310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 It would’ve been way more gruesome and sad if we were actual rabbits, y’see.

-But a beloved stuffed rabbit coming back to play with you for at least a single night… That’s pretty romantic~♪
+But a beloved stuffed toy coming back to play with you for at least a single night… That’s pretty romantic~♪
 {% endbubble %}

 {% bubble Madara %}
-My sincerest apologies!
-I’m sorry for arriving so late…!
+*My sincerest apologies!* I’m sorry for arriving so late…!
 {% endbubble %}

 {% bubble Chiaki %}